MicrosoftDocs/visualstudio-docs/docs/ide/install-and-manage-local-content.md

     -   In the list, choose the entry that was used most recently.

 ## Download and install content locally
-You can view topics without an Internet connection if you download and install content on your local computer.
+If you download and install content on your local computer, you can view topics when you don't have an internet connection.

 > [!IMPORTANT]
 > To install content, you must log on with an account that has administrative permissions.

 > [!NOTE]
 > If the Visual Studio IDE is set to a language other than English, you can install English content, localized content, or both.
-However, no content will appear if you install only the English version and the **Include English content in all navigation tabs and F1 requests** check box in the **Viewer Options** dialog box is cleared.
+However, no content appears if you install only the English version and the **Include English content in all navigation tabs and F1 requests** check box in the **Viewer Options** dialog box is cleared.

 #### To download and install content